diamedego/data_analytics_portfolio/README.md

 ## Business Problem

-Aerowind operates a wind farm composed of multiple turbines installed between 2023 and 2025.
+Aerowind operates a wind farm composed of 3 types of turbines installed between 2023 and 2025.
 However, the company lacks a unified system to analyze operational performance.

 Key questions addressed in this project: